 It was ah-mazing.
 Burger, sauce, french fries in a burrito.
 It tasted just like the burrito from Sweeto, so my trip was well worth it.

 It had started drizzling while I was eating, but I still wanted to look around Brooklyn.
-I live in a very different, not as urban area, so I always love checking out different spots.
+Forest Hills is way more suburban than any other part of the city, so I always love the chance to see the city.

 I tried to map out some potential spots while I was eating, and one of the places I decided to go was to see the Wall Street bull and the Brave Girl statues.
 When I got off the subway, I found Bowling Green, which I had never been to before.
 I still get a kick over how tiny different parks in the city are - space is definitely at a premium!

 I think more than a few people had the same idea as I did.

 I definitely want to come back to visit when there's a few less people.